canonical/praecepta/adding-dictionary-terms.md

 The first thing to look at when thinking about adding a term to the dictionary, is to consider what that word is and where it should go.

 * Product names should not be added to the dictionary, they should be added to the vocabulary list in this repository.
-* Command references and project specific terms that are not used widely outside of a given context, should be added to a project's local custom wordlist.
+* Command references and project-specific terms that are not used widely outside of a given context, should be added to a project's local custom wordlist.
 * Words that are currently flagged by the spelling check, but exist in a dictionary (or are accepted modern terminology) should be added to the dictionary in this repository.

 Let's consider adding the term `rebasing` to the dictionary.
 This term should be added to the dictioanry, but where do we start?